You are here: Home › Stallion Selection Considerations

 Assess Your Goals

-First, one must be realistic in your approach, assessment and analysis of both your mare and your stallion options.
-The answers to these questions will help narrow down your stallion choices.
+The breeder must be relentlessly realistic in approach, assessment, and analysis of both the mare and her stallion options.
+The answers to the following questions will help narrow down your stallion choices.

 - For what discipline are you breeding; hunters, dressage, jumpers, eventing or an all-around athlete?